PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 **Heading:** Fast Track Your Development with Strapi: A 3-Minute Quickstart Guide

 **Introduction:**
-Join me today as we dive into how to get your project up and running with Strapi in just three minutes!
-Strapi is an open-source headless CMS that simplifies the process of building, managing, and deploying your content.
+Join me today as we explore how to get your project up and running with Strapi in just three minutes!
+Strapi is an open-source headless CMS that simplifies the process of building, managing, and deploying content.
 Whether you're a developer, content creator, or project manager, this guide is designed to help you kickstart your project effortlessly.

 **Sections:**

 - **Setting Up Your Strapi Project:**
   - Learn how to create a new Strapi project using the quickstart command to leverage default configurations, including setting up an SQLite database.

-rest of summary...
+Rest of summary...
 ```

 Now that we know we are getting our summary, the last step is to save it to Strapi and deduct 1 credit.

 ### Saving Our Summary To Strapi

-Let's first start by creating a new `collection-type` in Strapi admin to save our summary.
+First, create a new `collection-type` in Strapi admin to save our summary.

 Navigate to the content builder page and create a new collection named `Summary` with the following fields.